superahura/Evolution/README.md

 # Evolution
-Tracking Physiological Evolution Trajectory toward Antibiotic Resistance via Isotope Labeled Single-cell Raman Spectroscopy
+An Isotope-Labeled Single-Cell Raman Spectroscopy Approach for Tracking the Physiological Evolution Trajectory of Bacteria toward Antibiotic Resistance